 Courses.
 Yes, we do offer some courses--learning materials that are organized to unfold the details of a subject from square-one to "graduation."
 But you don't have to sign up for the whole package.
 You can dip in wherever you choose, back up when you feel lost, or zoom ahead to the next topic of interest.
 Or you might abandon it with no feeling of "Sigh!
 I Failed again."
 It would be more like "Well, I've gotten what I can from the course at this time.
 Maybe I'll be back for more when it seems necessary ... or not."

 e-Textbooks.
 Free-Ed.Net is home of one of the finest, most exclusive collection of free online textbooks.
 The selections are relevant to active lifelong-learning projects.
 There is no attempt to impress you with a list of a thousand books from the 19th century, or contemporary text on obscure topics such as Springer Analysis of Concrete Beams for Heavy-Load Bridge Structures.
 I don't waste my site's memory allocation and your time with that sort of thing.
 No. Our e-textbooks are appropriate for a wide range of technical and academic topics.
-And you are not impressed to read the texts from cover to cover.
+And you are not expected to read the texts from cover to cover.
 As with the courses, you can dip in where you want and leave when you want.
-Even an hour perusing the pages of a good e-textbook can uncover gems of knowledge that add immeasurably to your understanding and plans for future studies.
+Perusing the pages of a good e-textbook, even for a few minutes, can uncover gems of knowledge that add immeasurably to your understanding and plans for future studies.

 Topic Tutorials.
 Topic tutorials are complete chapters from contemporary textbooks.
 I'm not talking about chapters from free e-textbooks, but whole chapters from those $200+ items required for most college-level courses.
 They are actually sample chapters intended for professors who might have an interest in adopting the textbook for their course.
 What can you learn from just one chapter?
 Some of them are thirty to sixty pages long.
 If you can't learn something significant from a presentation like that, you haven't yet grasped the meaning of real learning.